 Spiritual resurrection is argued to make more sense of Jesus’ post-mortem appearances.
 Jesus appeared to his disciples after he rose from the dead, he appeared to be able to disappear and reappear at will, which proponents of spiritual resurrection interpret as indicating a non-physical form.
 It could also make sense of the fact that he wasn’t initially recognised.
 This could suggest that our resurrection will be non-physical too, and thus the after life is a non-physical state.
 St Paul even called our future resurrected bodies ‘spiritual’ bodies.

-What about the empty tomb?
+But what about the empty tomb?
 Jesus’ physical body had disappeared upon his resurrection, which seems to show that he was raised physically.
 It suggests it was his physical body that was resurrected in a physical but perfected form.

 Furthermore, it might seem that Paul’s description of the resurrected body as “spiritual” and his distinguishing of spiritual from “earthly” suggests that the resurrected body is non-physical.
 However, in Paul’s time, the idea of spirit was not necessarily contrasted with physical in the way it is today.
 In fact a belief in Paul’s time was that ‘spirit’ was a kind of material thing, but a refined and perfected form of matter not subject to decay or death.

-The cannibal problem.
 What happens to our earthly body seems incompatible with physical resurrection.
 It rots away in the grave or is destroyed by fire in cremation, upon which its elements are returned to nature.
 What if one person cannibalised another person so that their dead body became part of the cannibal’s body?
 Such cases generate the puzzle of how both bodies, that of the cannibal and the cannibalised, could possibly both be raised, if there are parts of one which belong to both?
 The issue is far more extensive when you consider that many people are cannibals in a more indirect way.
 Decomposing bodies are used as nutrients for plants, which might then be eaten by another person, or by an animal who dies and is then eaten by a person.
 This issue was much debated in the 2nd century.

 God’s omnipotence could be argued to solve this.
 “With God all things are possible” (Matthew 19:26).

 However, it might be logically impossible for God to resurrect two people from the diffused parts of their earthly body if some parts of each of their bodies belong to both of them.
+It is logically impossible for one part that belonged to two bodies to be used in the resurrection of more than one body.

 New earth is the idea that heaven is a future perfected state of the earth.
 At the end of time, the earth will be cleansed by God and returned to its perfect Eden state.
 After final judgement, the resurrected bodies of the righteous will have eternal life there.
 This is suggestive of physical resurrection, and thus a physical afterlife, since the earth is a physical place.